The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Psychological Healing

-in the Roman Catholic Mystic Tradition
+in the Catholic Mystic Tradition

 Four Steps to Humility

-Humiliation | The Difference Between Humility and Masochism | Recognizing Emotions | Recognizing Psychological Defenses | Learning How the Past “Lives” in the Present | Learning New Behaviors | Summary
+Humiliation | The Difference Between Humility and Masochism | The Virtue of Humility | Being Nice | Recognizing Emotions | Recognizing Psychological Defenses | Learning How the Past “Lives” in the Present | Learning New Behaviors | Encouragement for Those with Low Self-esteem | Summary

 If you look back on your life honestly, then, you will see times when you felt humiliated as a child.
 You will also see times when you have gotten involved with bad situations.
 This doesn’t mean that you deliberately wanted to suffer; it just indicates that people most often choose what is known over what is unknown.
 That is, for children who have experienced some form of humiliation or abuse in their families, even though abuse and humiliation are not pleasant they are known and predictable, and in that sense they’re comfortable.
 And that’s masochism in a nutshell: preferring (desiring) humiliation unconsciously because it’s more “comfortable” than facing the unknown with true personal responsibility.

-And what is the deepest motivation for all this unconsciously self-inflicted pain?
+So what is the deepest motivation for all this unconsciously self-inflicted pain?
 It’s the veiled hope that you can make yourself feel loved.
 That’s right—it’s the hope that others, in seeing how much you are willing to suffer abuse, will somehow be made to acknowledge you.
 Then, in seeing yourself reflected in their eyes, you will have the satisfaction of feeling loved.

-This hope of feeling loved brings us to the clear difference between humility and masochism.
+This “hope of feeling loved” brings us to the clear difference between humility and masochism.

 The Difference Between Humility and Masochism